Iamniquey/mm-js-app/README.md

-# Mixed Messages Javascript app
+# Inspiring quote app

+An app developed in response to Mixed Messages assignment by Codecademy

 ## Purpose